xindixu/xindixu/README.md

 - I'm passionate about improving user experience and understanding technologies on a deeper level 🤩
 - I'm building web apps, using JavaScript, React, and Vue, but also curious on other applications of CS ⚡️
 - I'm currently taking online courses such as Algorithms and Operating System 🌱
-- I'm looking for more opportunites to participate in Open Source projects 👯
+- I'm looking for more opportunities to participate in Open Source projects 👯
 <br /><br />

 ### Technology Stack 👩‍💻